maritimezra/GameNight/README.md

 # GameNight

-This is a web-based application designed for playing various party games games such as "Truth or Dare," "Superlative," and "Do or Drink."
+This is a web-based application designed for playing various party games such as "Truth or Dare," "Superlative," and "Do or Drink."
 Users can create lobbies, add players, and enjoy a dynamic game experience.
-The application utilizes Django for the backend, GraphQL for the API, and React with Apollo Client for the frontend.
+The application utilizes Django for the backend, GraphQL for the API, and React with Apollo Client for the front end.

 ## Features